 Run the Linux wrapper inside WSL and point it to the Windows mount.

 The Vatech script supports normal single-frame DICOM folders and Vatech archives side by side in the same tree.
-It only writes the marker after the whole folder finishes successfully.
-If you need to re-run a folder, delete .dicompressor_vatech_done.
+In watch mode it starts processing folders as soon as they are found during the scan, writes .dicompressor_vatech_done only after success, prunes done-marked study folders from later recursive passes, and writes a rotating dicompressor-vatech.log file next to the script by default.
+If you need to re-run a folder, delete the done marker.

 Download the generic DicomPressor workflow or the dedicated Vatech variant.
 Both are free and open source.

-Download the latest version — includes CLI tool, watch scripts, and all dependencies.
+Download the latest generic release — includes the CLI tool, wrapper scripts, watch scripts, Windows startup task installer, and README.
 No Git needed.

 Download .zipDedicated source repository for the Vatech workflow and future release history.

-Open Vatech RepoZIP package with the dedicated Vatech script, wrapper scripts, watch scripts, and README.
+Open Vatech RepoZIP package with the dedicated Vatech script, wrapper scripts, watch scripts, Windows startup task installer, and README.

 Download Vatech .zipAfter merging, use the built-in VolView viewer to explore your DICOM data in 3D — right here in the browser.
 Drag & drop your .dcm file into the viewer below.